Universality of capillary rising in corners: Examples and discussion

 The dimensionless form of the time evolution equation (\ref{eq:te_n}) is

 This is consistent with \citet{Higuera2008} and our previous work \citep{2019_Taylor_rising}.

 The equilibrium profile is given by

-The time evolution equation (\ref{eq:te_1}) can be solved numerically.
+The time evolution equation (\ref{eq:te_1}) can be solved numerically (see Appendix for details).
 The meniscus profiles at different times are shown in figure~\ref{fig:te_1}(a).
-The tip position as a function of time is shown in figure~\ref{fig:te_1}(b), which follows a $\tilde{t}^{1/3}$ scaling.
+The tip position as a function of time is shown in figure~\ref{fig:te_1}(b), which follows a $\tilde{t}^{\, 1/3}$ scaling.

 The self-similar solution has the form

 The self-similar solution satisfies the equation (\ref{eq:ss_n}) with $n=1$

 and the following boundary conditions